squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 </div>
 </div>

-But that's not all; take this, for example, where we define a `RCDATA` resource using a raw data block:
+But that's not all; take this, for example, where we define an `RCDATA` resource using a raw data block:

 ```rc
 1 RCDATA { 1, ), ), ), 2 }